mpilquist/8queens/README.md

 [error] Total time: 1 s, completed Jan 9, 2021, 10:39:15 AM
 ```

-As indicated by the output, there's a number of unit tests already setup in this project.
+As indicated by the output, there are some unit tests already setup in this project.
 Your goal is to get them all passing.
 They are designed such that each successive test builds on the previous, so focus on getting the first test passing before moving on to the second.

 ### Code Layout